Dr. Mario Online Rx

 Dr. Mario Online Rx, (Note: Known in Japan as Dr. Mario & Saikin Bokumetsu (Dr. MARIO & 細菌撲滅)) stylized as Dr. Mario Online ℞ and released in PAL regions as Dr. Mario & Germ Buster, is a puzzle video game starring Dr. Mario.
 It was one of the WiiWare launch games in Japan, Europe, and Australia, and was released in 2008 on March 25 for Japan, on May 20 for Europe and Australia, and for North America on May 26.

+The game received average reviews, with praise towards its gameplay and online mode.

 Gameplay

 As with other Dr. Mario games, players must manipulate pills to destroy colored viruses in the game area.
 Dr. Mario Online Rx features versions of the Nintendo DS title Brain Age 2's mini-games called Virus Buster and Germ Buster, which uses the pointer function of the Wii Remote to move pills, and allows up to four players to participate cooperatively.

 The title supports the now defunct Nintendo Wi-Fi Connection service, which allowed players to compete with one another over the Internet.
 Players can use Mii characters or Dr. Mario during gameplay.